The triangular theorem of eight and representation by quadratic polynomials: Theorem of Eight

-has a solution with $x,y$, and $z$ not all odd, then taking each side modulo $8$ leads us to the conclusion that $x$, $y$, and $z$ must all be even.
+Our proofs for $[1,1,2]$, $[1,2,3]$, and $[1,1,3]$ will be essentially identical.
+For $[1,1,2]$, we note that if $ x^2+y^2+2z^2=8n+4 $ has a solution with $x,y$, and $z$ not all odd, then taking each side modulo $8$ leads us to the conclusion that $x$, $y$, and $z$ must all be even.
 Therefore, the solutions without $x$, $y$, and $z$ odd correspond to solutions of